Battle of Chippenham

-The Battle of Chippenham was a January 878 battle between a Viking army led by Guthrum and an Anglo-Saxon army led by Alfred the Great.
+The Battle of Chippenham was a January 878 battle between a Viking army led by Guthrum, and an Anglo-Saxon army led by Alfred the Great.
 The Vikings forced Alfred to flee Chippenham and managed temporarily to gain control over most of Wessex.

-The battle was part of a coordinated strike on Wessex led by Guthrum and Ubba, breaking an earlier truce between the two sides.
+The battle was part of a coordinated strike on Wessex led by Guthrum, breaking an earlier truce between the two sides.
 Alfred, spending the winter at Chippenham, was without his army and was forced to flee to Athelney.

-Following Ubba's defeat to Odda, Ealdorman of Devon, Alfred managed to muster his forces and reclaim Wessex following the Battle of Edington in May 878.
+Following the Anglo Saxon victory at Cynwit by Odda, Ealdorman of Devon, Alfred managed to muster his forces and reclaim Wessex following the Battle of Edington in May 878.
 Guthrum would not attack Wessex again, agreeing to the Treaty of Wedmore.
 Alfred would then reorganise the army of Wessex to ensure there was always a standing force ready to meet a threat.

 Background

 The Vikings first started raiding the British coast towards the end of the eighth century, with monasteries such as Lindisfarne in northern Britain being attacked.
 These raids would continue and in the 860s Viking armies arrived in Britain with the intention of conquest.

-The Great Heathen Army of Vikings first arrived in 865 and within a decade they had conquered the Anglo-Saxon kingdoms of East Anglia, Mercia and Northumberland.
-Shortly before Alfred the Great was named king in 871, the Vikings had also attacked Wessex where Alfred defeated them at the Battle of Ashdown.
+The Great Heathen Army of Vikings first arrived in 865 and within a decade they had conquered all the Anglo-Saxon kingdoms of East Anglia, Mercia, Northumberland and Wessex.
+Shortly before Alfred the Great was named king in 871, the Vikings had also attacked Wessex where King Æthelred I of Wessex defeated them at the Battle of Ashdown.
 Despite this victory, Alfred was still forced to pay off the Vikings to prevent subsequent invasions.

 In 874 the Viking army divided, with a contingent under Guthrum heading south along the coast towards Wessex, and a supply fleet sailing in support.
 In 875 or 877, following a storm which caused the loss of this fleet, the Vikings were surrounded by Alfred at Exeter and forced to leave Wessex after an exchange of hostages was made as a sign of good faith.
 This truce would be broken in 878, when the Vikings launched a coordinated attack led by Guthrum from East Anglia, and by Ubba who appeared in the Severn.